-l, , acknowledge that on , I have been (FULL NAME) (DATE)

-Informed of the City of Lockport Employee Handbook adopted on.
-(DATE)

-and its location in my work center and Employee Portal on the city web page.

-I understand that it is my responsibility to be familiar with and abide by its contents.
-Thepolicies, procedures and benefits described in this Handbook are not promissory and donot set terms or conditions of employment or create an employment contract.

-I also understand that the terms set forth in the Handbook work in conjunction with, and do not replace, amend or supplement any terms or conditions of employment stated in any applicable collective bargaining agreement that governs my employment with the Cityof Lockport.
-If such an agreement exists and governs my employment, I understand that I should consult the terms of that collective bargaining agreement.
-Wherever employmentterms in this Handbook differ from the terms expressed in said agreement, I understand that the specific terms of the collective bargaining agreement will control.
-I understand that this version of the Handbook supersedes all prior versions published or distributed by the City of Lockport.

-Printed Name / Position
+I,been(FULL NAME) , acknowledge that on(DATE) , I have Informed of the City of Lock port Employee Handbook adopted on (DATE) and its location in my work o center and Employee Portal on the city web page.
+I understand that it is my re esponsibility to be familiar with an d abide by its contents Thepolicies, procedures and benefits described in this Handbook are not promissory and donot set terms or conditions of employment or create an employment contract.
+I also understand that the terms set forth in the Handbook work in conjunction with and do not replace, amend or supplement any terms or conditions of employmen stated in any applicable coll ective bargaining agreement that g governs my employmen with the Cityof Lockport.
+If s such an agreement exists and gov verns my employment, understand that I should consult the terms of that collective bargaining agreemen Wherever employmentterms in this Handbook differ from the terms expressed in sai agreement, I understand tha at the specific terms of the collectiv e bargaining agreemen will control.
+I understand tha t this version of the Handbook supe ersedes all prior versions published or distributed by t he City of Lockport.
+Printed Name / Position Signature Date